stasinski/cronometer/README.md

-# change the calendar week to start on Monday
+# Change the calendar week to start on Monday